ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.2.md

 #### Hide and reveal content actions

-You can now hide and reveal Content items in data migrations by using the [`hide` and `reveal` actions](https://doc.ibexa.co/en/latest/guide/data_migration/data_migration_actions/#available-migration-actions).
+You can now hide and reveal content items in data migrations by using the [`hide` and `reveal` actions](https://doc.ibexa.co/en/latest/guide/data_migration/data_migration_actions/#available-migration-actions).

 ### Fastly shielding